ayushshrivastv/Cosmic-Loop/architecture.md

-# Cosmic Loop - Architecture Documentation
+# Solana OpenAPI - Architecture Documentation

-This document provides a detailed overview of the Cosmic Loop architecture, explaining how the system components interact to create a seamless omnichain NFT experience.
+This document provides a detailed overview of the Solana OpenAPI architecture, explaining how the system components interact to deliver real-time blockchain data access.

 ## System Overview

-Cosmic Loop is an omnichain NFT solution that bridges Solana and EVM-compatible chains using LayerZero's cross-chain messaging protocol and Light Protocol's compressed token technology.
-The system enables efficient creation, distribution, and bridging of NFTs across multiple blockchains.
+Solana OpenAPI is a blockchain data interface that provides real-time access to Solana's on-chain data through The Graph's Substreams technology.
+The system enables efficient querying, processing, and analysis of blockchain data with a natural language interface.

 ## Architecture Components

 ### 1. Frontend Application

 The frontend is built with Next.js 15 using the App Router architecture and React 18.
-It provides a modern, responsive user interface for interacting with the Cosmic Loop ecosystem.
+It provides a modern, responsive user interface for interacting with the Solana OpenAPI ecosystem.

 #### Key Frontend Components:

-- **Wallet Integration**: Supports multiple wallet providers for both Solana and EVM chains
+- **Natural Language Interface**: AI-powered input for querying blockchain data
-- **NFT Creation Interface**: UI for creating compressed tokens using Light Protocol
+- **Data Visualization**: Interactive charts and graphs for blockchain analytics
-- **Bridging Interface**: UI for transferring NFTs between chains
+- **Real-time Updates**: WebSocket connections for live blockchain events
-- **QR Code Generation**: Creates QR codes for token distribution
+- **Search History**: Tracks and manages previous queries
-- **Real-time Updates**: WebSocket connections for live event updates
+- **Response Formatting**: Presents blockchain data in a readable format

 #### Frontend Technology Stack: